Formula 1 Fuel: What Fuel Do F1 Cars Use?

 F1 Fuel

 Although commercial fuel and F1 fuel are blended using the same chemicals, the final product made for each Formula 1 team is highly optimised for peak performance by each manufacturer.
-What this means is the fuel made by Shell is optimised for Ferrari, and wouldn’t perform at the same level if it is used by the Mercedes team.
+What this means is the fuel made by Shell is optimised for Ferrari, and wouldn’t perform at the same level if it were used by the Mercedes team.

-F1 has stayed ahead of the curve regarding fuel, and has seen many of the breakthroughs in fuel technology adopted in a commercial setting.
+F1 has stayed ahead of the curve regarding fuel and has seen many of the breakthroughs in fuel technology adopted in a commercial setting.
 For example, until the conclusion of the 2021 season, the F1 regulations stated that fuel must include 5.75% bio-components.
 Two years after this rule was brought in by the FIA, this was also made a law for commercial fuels in Europe.

 This was a huge change for teams, with Mercedes power unit boss Hywel Thomas saying: “The change this year to go into the E10 is probably the largest regulation change we’ve had since 2014… it shouldn’t be underestimated how much work that took.”